jgslazzaro/Comp_econ/Krussel_Smith/main.md

----
-doctype: "github"
-title: "Krussel & Smith replication"
+# Krusell & Smith replication
----

 In this notebook, I implement Krusell & Smith (1998) model version with endogenous labor using the algorithm proposed by the authors.
 To check my results, I will try to replicate the figures and coefficients